andreyto/pgp-par/README.md

 multicore one).

-Make sure that your are in a directory where you have write access and enough free space (2G for small test and 20G for large test, see below for a description of the tests).
+Make sure that your are in a directory where you have write access and enough free space (2G to process the included small test dataset).

 Follow the Installation instructions from this manual, downloading the source code, editing the environment scripts and CMake configuration